earth4x/sebastienpelletier/_posts/2016-09-20-document-angular-dgeni.markdown

 Also, Dgeni doesn't have alot of documentation and/or tutorials, which makes it hard to learn.
 It was pretty much the basis of this post, not alot of people seem to know about Dgeni and I wanted to blog about it, so that others can learn :)

 Otherwise, I think Dgeni is a really powerful tool to document your Javascript application.
+Wrapping your code in an Angular app is one way of doing things, but there are so many possibilities.
+For example, Protractor is exporting all their docs to markdown files and importing them in the Jekyll website.

+That's the real power of Dgeni, developer freedom.
 If only more people were using it!